 While plain water would be an obvious choice, that's boring and doesn't add to the festivities.

-Since it's a little harder to sneak in drinks to the theater, you can find sparkling water or diet soda at almost any movie theater.
+Since it's a little harder to sneak in drinks to the theater, you can find sparkling water, La Croix for example, or diet soda at almost any movie theater.

 Additionally, you may be able to find some sugar-free energy drinks like Bang, Reign, or Rockstar.